docker-archive/mta_java_workshop/README.md

 #### <a name="intro2.2"></a>Overview of Kubernetes

 Kubernetes is available in Docker EE 2.0 and included in this workshop.
 Kubernetes deployments tend to be more complex than Docker Swarm, and there are many component types.
 UCP simplifies a lot of that, relying on Docker Swarm to handle shared resources.
-We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.0.
+We'll concentrate on Services and Deployments in this workshop, but there's plenty more supported by UCP 2.0.

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster